7 day Lanzarote Itinerary for Families

 Day 4 Discover Lanzarote’s pirate history.

-AM Kids will love visiting the historic Castillo de Santa Barbara which hosts the Museo de la Pirateria.
+AM Kids will love visiting the historic Castillo de Santa Barbara which hosts the Museo de la Pirateria. aka the Pirate Museum.
 The castle was built as an impregnable refuge to protect the people of Teguise from regular pirate attacks.
 Here, you can discover replica weapons including cannons and learn how pirates regularly came to Lanzarote in search of slaves.

 PM After lunch drive for 13 minutes and head to San Bartolome for some Go-Karting